dimitrantz/Instasis_Clerk/README.md

 # Instasis_Clerk
-Software Engineering Project : Instasis Clerk - Student life made simpler(Mar 2017 – Jun 2017)
+Software Engineering Project : Instasis Clerk - Student life made simpler(8th semester | Mar 2017 – Jun 2017)

-Project description:
+## Project description:

 In the context of the course “Software Engineering”,
 I was involved with a four-member team to develop a part of Instasis,